28 cm K L/40 "Kurfürst": Design

 The 28 cm MRK L/40 was a built-up gun made from three layers of reinforcing hoops.
 It used a cylindro-prismatic horizontal sliding breech, but unlike later Krupp guns it did not use a metallic cartridge case.
-Instead, it used separate loading bagged charges and projectiles.
+Projectiles and bagged charges were loaded separately.
 These guns comprised the primary armament of the Brandenburg-class pre-dreadnoughts SMS Brandenburg and SMS Wörth, but they were transferred to the Army from the Navy (Kaiserliche Marine) when those ships began to be relegated to training duties in 1915.
 Six guns were mounted on the Eisenbahn und Bettungsschiessgerüst (E. u.
 B.) (railroad and firing platform) mounts successfully used by other German railroad guns.
 Unlike every other large German railroad gun, it used a massive rectangular cradle for its gun.

 The E. u.
 B. could fire from any suitable section of track after curved wedges were bolted to the track behind each wheel to absorb any residual recoil after the gun cradle recoiled backwards.
 It also had a pintle built into the underside of the front of the mount.
 Two large rollers were fitted to the underside of the mount at the rear.
 Seven cars could carry a portable metal firing platform (Bettungslafette) that had a central pivot mount and an outer rail.
 It was assembled with the aid of a derrick or crane, which took between three and five days, and railroad tracks were laid slightly past the firing platform to accommodate the front bogies of the gun.
 The gun was moved over the firing platform and then lowered into position after the central section of rail was removed.
 After the gun's pintle was bolted to the firing platform's pivot mount, the entire carriage was jacked up so that the trucks and their sections of rail could be removed.
 The carriage was then lowered so that the rear rollers rested on the outer track.
 Concrete versions were also used.
 It could have up to 360° of traverse.
 The E. u.
 B. retained 4° of on-mount traverse for fine aiming adjustments.